26. How to resolve the problem of an intransigent disposition

 a.
 The original text does not contain the phrase “there are two different kinds: ‘obstinacy’ and ‘hardness.’”

-Another main one is something that exists in the essence of every person’s disposition: intransigence.
+Another main one is something that exists in every person’s disposition essence: intransigence.
 This also manifests quite concretely and obviously, does it not?
 (It does.)
 These are two of the main ways in which man’s corrupt disposition manifests and pours forth.
-These specific behaviors, these specific views, attitudes, and so forth, truly and accurately illustrate that there is an element of being fed up with the truth within the corrupt disposition of man.
+These specific behaviors, these specific views, attitudes, and so forth, truly and accurately illustrate that there is an element of being averse to the truth within the corrupt disposition of man.
 Of course, what is more prominent in man’s disposition are manifestations of intransigence: Whatever God says, and whatever corrupt dispositions of man are exposed in the course of God’s work, people stubbornly refuse to acknowledge it and resist it.
 Beyond obvious resistance or contemptuous rejection, there is, of course, another sort of behavior, which is when people do not concern themselves with God’s work, as if God’s work has nothing to do with them.
 What does it mean to not concern oneself with God?
 It is when a person says, “Say what You will—it has nothing to do with me.
 None of Your judgment or exposure has anything to do with me.
 I don’t accept it or acknowledge it.”
 Might we call such an attitude “intransigent”?
 (Yes.)
 It is a manifestation of intransigence.
 These people say, “I live however I like, in whatever way makes me comfortable, and in whatever way makes me happy.
-The behaviors You talk about like arrogance, deceit, being fed up with the truth, evil, viciousness, and so on—even if I do have them, so what?
+The behaviors You talk about like arrogance, deceit, being averse to the truth, wickedness, viciousness, and so on—even if I do have them, so what?
 I won’t examine them, or know them, or accept them.
 This is how I believe in God, what are You going to do about it?”
 This is an attitude of intransigence.
 When people do not concern themselves with God’s words or pay heed to them, which means that they uniformly ignore God, regardless of what He says, whether He speaks in the form of reminders or warnings or exhortations—no matter which manner of speaking He employs, or what the source and goals of His speech are—then their attitude is an intransigent one.
-It means that they pay no heed to God’s urgent will, much less to His sincere, well-intentioned desire to save man.
-No matter what God does, people do not have hearts of cooperation and they are unwilling to strive toward the truth.
+It means that they pay no heed to God’s urgent intention, much less to His sincere, well-intentioned desire to save man.
+No matter what God does, people do not have the resolve to cooperate and they are unwilling to strive toward the truth.
 Even if they acknowledge that God’s judgment and revelation are entirely factual, there is no remorse in their hearts, and they go on believing as they did before.
 In the end, when they have heard many sermons, they say the same thing: “I’m a true believer, at any rate, my humanity’s not poor, I wouldn’t deliberately do evil, I’m able to forsake things, I can take on hardship, and I’m willing to pay a price for my faith.
 God won’t forsake me.”
 Is this not just like how Paul said: “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness”?
 That is the sort of attitude people have.
 What is the disposition behind such an attitude?
 Intransigence.

 —The Word, Vol. 6.
 On the Pursuit of the Truth I. What It Means to Pursue the Truth (1)

 If people have conscience and reason, and yearn for the truth, yet they never know to self-reflect and make a turnaround after making mistakes, believing instead that the past is past and feeling certain that they are not wrong, then what sort of disposition does this show?
 What sort of behavior?
 What is the essence of such behavior?
 (Being intransigent.)
 Such people are intransigent and, come what may, that is the path they will follow.
 God does not like such people.
 What did Jonah say when he expressed God’s words to the Ninevites? (“Yet forty days, and Nineveh shall be overthrown” (Jonah 3:4).)
 How did the Ninevites react to these words?
 When they saw that God was going to destroy them, they hastened to take up sackcloth and ashes, confess their sins to Him, and leave the path of evil.
 This is what it means to repent.
 If man is able to repent, it presents man with an enormous opportunity.
 What opportunity is that?
 It is the opportunity to keep on living.
 Without real repentance, it would be hard to continue forward, whether in your performance of duty or in your pursuit of salvation.
 At every stage—whether when God is disciplining or correcting you, or when He is reminding and exhorting you—as long as a conflict has occurred between you and God, yet you do not make a turnaround, and continue to cling to your own ideas, viewpoints, and attitudes, then even though your steps are headed forward, the conflict between you and God, your misunderstandings of Him, your complaints and rebelliousness against Him are not rectified, and your heart does not turn around.
-Then God, for His part, will cast you out.
+Then God, for His part, will eliminate you.
 Although you have not let go of the duty at hand, and you still keep to your duty and have a bit of loyalty for what God has commissioned, and people see this as acceptable, the dispute between you and God has formed a permanent knot.
-You have not used the truth to resolve it and gain a true understanding of God’s will.
+You have not used the truth to resolve it and gain a true understanding of God’s intentions.
 As a result, your misunderstanding of God deepens, and you always think that God is in the wrong and you are being treated unjustly.
 This means you have not made a turnaround.
-Your rebellion, your notions, and your misunderstanding of God still persist, which leads you to have a disobedient mentality, to be always rebellious and oppose God.
+Your rebelliousness, your notions, and your misunderstanding of God still persist, which leads you to have a mentality of non-submission, to be always rebellious and oppose God.
 Is this kind of person not someone who rebels against God, resists God, and stubbornly refuses to repent?
 Why does God place such importance on people making a turnaround?
 With what attitude should a created being regard the Creator?
 An attitude that acknowledges that the Creator is right, no matter what He does.
 If you do not acknowledge this, that the Creator is the truth, the way, and the life will be but hollow words to you.
 If that is the case, can you still attain salvation?
 You cannot.
 You would be unqualified; God does not save people like you.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Resolving One’s Notions Can One Embark on the Right Track of Belief in God (3)

-Some people are always controlled by past transgressions, and think, “God cannot possibly forgive anything that offends His disposition.
-His heart has long since despised and rejected me, and it’s useless for me to pursue the truth.”
+Some people are always constrained by past transgressions, and think, “God cannot possibly forgive anything that offends His disposition.
+His heart has long since spurned me, and it’s useless for me to pursue the truth.”
 What sort of attitude is this?
 This is called being suspicious of and misunderstanding God.
 In fact, before you even did anything that offended God’s disposition, you had a disrespectful, irreverent, and perfunctory attitude toward Him, and you didn’t treat God as God.
 People reveal their satanic dispositions because of a moment of ignorance or impulsivity, and if there is no one to discipline or stop them, they commit transgressions.
 After their transgressions lead to consequences, they don’t know to repent and yet are ill at ease.
 They worry about their future outcome and destination, and carry all these things in their hearts, always thinking, “I’m finished and ruined, so I’m just going to write myself off as hopeless.
 If God one day doesn’t want and thoroughly loathes me, the worst thing that can happen is I’ll die.
-I put myself at the mercy of God.”
-On the surface they talk about putting themselves at God’s mercy and submitting to His arrangements and sovereignty, but what is their actual state?
+I put myself at the mercy of God’s orchestration.”
+On the surface they talk about putting themselves at the mercy of God’s orchestration and submitting to His arrangements and sovereignty, but what is their actual state?
 It is resistant, intransigent, unrepentant.
 What does it mean to be unrepentant?
-It means they stick to their own ideas, not believing or accepting anything God says, always thinking, “God’s words of encouragement and comfort are not meant for me, but for other people.
+It means they stick to their own ideas, not believing or accepting anything God says, always thinking, “God’s words of exhortation and comfort are not meant for me, but for other people.
 As for me, I’m finished, I’m already written off, I’m worthless—God has long since given up on me, and no matter how I confess my sins, pray, or weep in remorse, He will never give me another chance.”
 What attitude is this, when they measure and second-guess God in their hearts?
 Is it an attitude of confession and repentance?
 Obviously not.
 This kind of attitude represents a type of disposition—intransigence, incredible intransigence.
 Outwardly they appear particularly self-righteous, not listening to anyone, understanding every doctrine but not practicing anything.
 In fact, they have an intransigent disposition.
-From God’s perspective, is intransigence obedience or rebelliousness?
+From God’s perspective, is intransigence submission or rebelliousness?
 It is clearly rebelliousness.
 They, however, feel they’ve been greatly wronged, “I used to love God so much, but He cannot let go of one little mistake I’ve made, and now my outcome is lost.
 God has passed a verdict on people like me.
 I am Paul.”
 Did God say you were Paul?
 God didn’t say so.
 You say you are Paul—where does this come from?
 You say you’ll be struck down by God, punished, and sent to hell.
 Who decided on this outcome?
 You clearly decided it yourself, as God has never said that you’ll be sent to hell when His work is completed, and that you cannot enter the kingdom of heaven.
-So long as God doesn’t say that He despises and rejects you, then you have the chance and the right to pursue the truth, and you should just accept the judgment and chastisement of God’s words.
+So long as God doesn’t say that He spurns you, then you have the chance and the right to pursue the truth, and you should just accept the judgment and chastisement of God’s words.
 You must have this kind of attitude, as this is the attitude of accepting the truth and God’s salvation, and of true repentance.
-You always cling to your own notions, imaginings, and misunderstandings; you are already filled with and occupied by these things, and have even decided that God won’t save you, and then harbored a careless and perfunctory mindset in the course of performing your duty, a mindset of writing yourself off as hopeless, a negative and passive mindset, a mindset of living day by day, a lazy mindset.
+You always cling to your own notions, imaginings, and misunderstandings; you are already filled with and occupied by these things, and have even decided that God won’t save you, and then harbored a perfunctory mindset in the course of performing your duty, a mindset of writing yourself off as hopeless, a negative and passive mindset, a mindset of living day by day, a mindset of muddling along.
 Can you gain the truth?
 You will not be able to gain the truth with this mentality, and you will not be saved.
 Is such a person not pitiable?
 (Yes, they are.)
 What caused them to be so pitiable?
 It’s because of ignorance.
 When things happen, they don’t seek the truth but always study and speculate, and even want to dig into God’s words to see which were spoken about their situation, what God’s attitude is, how He passes verdicts, and what their outcome will be—and through this determine what the result of the matter will be.
 Is this approach seeking the truth?
 Certainly not.
-They hang God’s words of condemnation and curse above their own head, living in negativity—which appears to be fragility, feebleness, and passivity, but is actually a kind of resistance.
+They hang God’s words of condemnation and curse above their own head, living in negativity—which appears to be fragility, feebleness, and negativity, but is actually a kind of resistance.
 What is the disposition behind resistance?
 It is intransigence.
-In God’s eyes, this kind of intransigence is a type of rebelliousness, and is what He despises the most.
+In God’s eyes, this kind of intransigence is a type of rebelliousness, and is what He detests the most.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Pursuing the Truth Can One Resolve Their Notions and Misunderstandings of God

 Do you know what kind of people God ultimately gives up on?
 (Those who are continuously intransigent and do not repent before God.)
 What is the specific state of these kinds of people?
-(When performing their duties they are always perfunctory and careless, and when faced with problems they do not seek the truth to find a resolution.
+(When performing their duties they are always perfunctory, and when faced with problems they do not seek the truth to find a resolution.
 They are not earnest about how they should practice the truth, and handle everything in a sloppy manner.
 They are merely satisfied with not doing evil or bad things, and they do not strive for the truth.)
-Perfunctory and careless behavior depends on the situation.
-Some people do it because they do not understand the truth, and they even think that it is normal to be perfunctory and careless.
-Some people are intentionally perfunctory and careless, deliberately choosing to act in such a way.
+Perfunctory behavior depends on the situation.
+Some people do it because they do not understand the truth, and they even think that it is normal to be perfunctory.
+Some people are intentionally perfunctory, deliberately choosing to act in such a way.
 They act this way when they don’t understand the truth, and even after they do understand, they do not improve their behavior.
-They do not carry out the truth, consistently acting this way without the slightest amount of change.
-They do not listen when anyone criticizes them, nor accept being pruned or dealt with.
+They do not practice the truth, consistently acting this way without the slightest amount of change.
+They do not listen when anyone criticizes them, nor accept being pruned.
 Instead, they obstinately stand their ground to the end.
 What is this called?
 This is called intransigence.
 Everyone knows that “intransigence” is a negative term, a derogatory term.
 It is not a good word.
 So what would you say someone’s outcome would be if the term “intransigent” is applied to them, and they fit the description?
-(They are detested, rejected, and set aside by God.)
+(They are spurned and set aside by God.)
 Let Me tell you, what God despises the most and wants to give up on are these kinds of intransigent people.
 They are fully aware of their wrongdoings but do not repent, they never admit their faults and always make excuses and arguments to justify themselves and deflect blame, and they try to find smooth and evasive ways around the issue, shielding their actions from others’ eyes, and making continuous mistakes without the slightest degree of repentance or confession in their hearts.
 Such a person is very troublesome, and it is not easy for them to achieve salvation.
 They are the very people that God wants to abandon.
 Why would God abandon such people?
 (Because they do not accept the truth at all, and their conscience has become numb.)
 Such people cannot be saved.
 God does not save these people; He does not do such useless work.
 Outwardly it looks like God does not save them, and does not want them, but in fact there is a practical reason, which is that these people do not accept God’s salvation; they reject and resist God’s salvation.
-They think, “What do I gain from obeying You, accepting the truth, and practicing the truth?
+They think, “What do I gain from submitting to You, accepting the truth, and practicing the truth?
 What advantage is there?
 I will only do it if there is a benefit for me.
 If there is no benefit then I won’t.”
 What kind of people are these?
 They are people driven by self-interest, and those who do not love the truth are all driven by self-interest.
 People driven by self-interest cannot accept the truth.
 If you try to fellowship on the truth with someone driven by self-interest, and ask them to know themselves and admit their wrongs, how will they respond?
 “What benefit do I gain from admitting my wrongs?
 If you make me admit I did something wrong, and make me confess my sins and repent, what blessings will I receive?
 My reputation and interests will be damaged.
 I will suffer losses.
 Who will compensate me?”
 This is their mentality.
 They only seek personal gain, and feel that acting in a certain way in order to receive God’s blessings is very vague.
 They simply don’t believe it’s possible; they only believe what they see with their own eyes.
 Such people are driven by self-interest, and they live by the satanic philosophy that “Every man for himself and the devil take the hindmost.”
 That is their nature essence.
 In their hearts, acknowledging God and acknowledging the truth means they believe in God.
 Not doing evil is acceptable to them, but they must receive benefits and absolutely not suffer loss.
-Only when their interests are not affected will they talk about practicing the truth and obeying God.
-If their interests are damaged, they cannot practice the truth or obey God.
+Only when their interests are not affected will they talk about practicing the truth and submitting to God.
+If their interests are damaged, they cannot practice the truth or submit to God.
 Asking them to expend themselves, suffer, or pay a price for God is even more impossible.
 People like this are not true believers.
 They live for their own interests, merely seeking blessings and benefits, and are unwilling to endure suffering or pay a price, yet they still want a place in God’s house to escape the outcome of death.
 Such people do not accept the least bit of truth and cannot be saved by God.
 Can God still save them?
-God will certainly detest and reject them, and cast them out.
+God will certainly spurn and eliminate them.
 Does that mean God does not save them?
 They have abandoned themselves.
 They do not strive toward the truth, pray to God, or rely on God, so how can God save them?
 The only course is to give up on them, put them aside, and let them reflect on themselves.
 If people want to be saved, the only way is for them to accept the truth, know themselves, practice repentance, and live out the truth reality.
 In this way, they can obtain God’s approval.
-They must practice the truth so that they are able to obey and fear God, which is the ultimate goal of salvation.
-Obedience and fear of God must be embodied in people and in how they live out their life.
+They must practice the truth so that they are able to submit to and fear God, which is the ultimate goal of salvation.
+Submission to and fear of God must be embodied in people and lived out by them.
 If you do not walk the path of pursuing the truth, there is no second path you can choose.
 If a person does not walk this path, it can only be said that they do not believe the truth can save them.
 They do not believe that all of the words God spoke can transform them and make them become a genuine person.
 Furthermore, they fundamentally do not believe that God is the truth, nor do they believe in the fact that the truth can change and save people.
-Therefore, no matter how you analyze it, such a person’s heart is too intransigent.
+Therefore, no matter how you dissect it, such a person’s heart is too intransigent.
 They refuse to accept the truth no matter what, and cannot be saved.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 In Believing in God, What Is Most Important Is to Practice and Experience His Words